 - Quick-Tidy the Bathroom – Pick up dirty laundry, put away anything left out on the counter, and wipe down the sink and mirror.
 (Keep it simple with a dampened microfiber cloth like this one.)

 Nothing makes me feel more accomplished than hearing the swishing of the washing machine.
 Doing just one load a day makes doing laundry more manageable.
 The key is to complete it, wash, dry, fold and put away over the course of the day so clean laundry doesn’t start to pile up and take over.

 And that’s your morning.
 The house feels clean, you look good, and you’ve got the whole day ahead of you!

 I prefer to do this at night before we go to bed so that I wake up to a clean slate the next day.
 It only takes a few minutes, especially if everyone in the family is responsible for putting away their belongings and messes.
 Involving everyone in your household is key to success with any routine.

 After dinner, wipe down the kitchen counters, sweep the floor and empty the sink of all dishes.
 Depending on your kids’ ages, they can be responsible for kitchen clean up.

 - Fluff the Throw Pillows and Blankets

 As you walk through the living room on your way to bed, put all of the throw pillows and blankets back in place, giving the pillows a little fluff.
 If there are kid toys strewn about, have the children put them away before their bedtime.
 Now the room is fresh and ready for a new day.

 This simple routine leaves my house looking pretty clean and me feeling accomplished at the end of the day.
-But, as I discuss in Creating Success At Home, your definition of clean will likely change with each season of life.
+But, as I discuss in Home on Purpose: Mindful Living in a Hectic World, your definition of clean will likely change with each season of life.
 However you define clean, be careful not to let it define you.

 Before you go, click here to your free guide to help you kick clutter to the curb.